iburykin/SnakeGameProject/README.md

 # Snake Game Project

 Welcome to the Snake Game Project!
 This Python-based game offers players an immersive experience where they control a snake to consume food items and grow while avoiding obstacles and self-collision.
-With customizable screen sizes and deployment options using Docker, this project ensures an enjoyable gaming experience.
+The game is built using Python for the backend logic, JavaScript for the frontend, and Flask as the web framework.
+The game also uses MongoDB for storing game results.

 ## Installation